Info

 It is of course woefully ill equipped compared today’s ‘smartphones’, but it did what it was designed to do very well, very well indeed.
 It made phone calls, and took great photographs both of which the iPhone struggles with.

-I’ll admit when I saw the Buy button on this page I was rather tempted, and then quickly disappointed when I found that it wasn’t still in the Sony Ericsson store.
+I’ll admit when I saw the Buy Button I was rather tempted, and then quickly disappointed when I found that it wasn’t still in the Sony Ericsson store.
 I guess the spiritual successor is the C902, and I will admit the idea of a good quality camera in my pocket again is very tempting.

 And then when you see a K750i running Google Mail I begin to wonder if I really need need an iPhone.